ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/andrew-james-ice-cream-machine.markdown

 bg-image-hero: "https://assets.expresslyapp.com/asset-a6357e93-4973-49bb-b784-f06615d5198b.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-878c8132-f27f-42e1-abad-7f43de182ec7.jpg"
 section1-content: "<p>At Andrew James they provide the best quality products, that\
-  \ is why the Andrew James Ice Cream Maker has been voted the Which 'Best Buy’.</p>\r\
+  \ is why the Andrew James Ice Cream Maker has been voted the Which 'Best Buy’.</p>\n\
-  \n<p>Chocolate, Strawberry… make delicious homemade ice cream in just 15 - 20 minutes!\
+  <p>Chocolate, Strawberry… make delicious homemade ice cream in just 15 - 20 minutes!\
   \ As you are in control, you can avoid artificial ingredients found in mass-produced\
-  \ ice creams, make healthy treats, and adapt your recipes to cater for allergies.</p>\r\
+  \ ice creams, make healthy treats, and adapt your recipes to cater for allergies.</p>\n\
-  \n<p>If you or your loved ones have a sweet tooth, this ice cream maker should be\
+  <p>If you or your loved ones have a sweet tooth, this ice cream maker should be\
   \ yours!
-Enter below and grab a few spoons for a real treat!</p>"
+Enter below and grab a few spoons for a real treat!</p>\n"
 entry-title: "Win Andrew James Ice Cream Maker Machine!"
 entry-content: "<p>Enter the draw to win the Andrew James Ice Cream Maker Machine!\
   \ and get ready to eat delicious ice creams this summer by completing the form below\
-  \ before 23:59 on 5th July 2018.</p>"
+  \ before 23:59 on 5th July 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Kate L. who won Andrew James Ice Cream Maker Machine!"
 winner-banner: "https://assets.expresslyapp.com/asset-04b0e0b3-185c-4aef-8a2a-cd857330b0cb.jpg"